jcpelletier/ContinuousDeliveryTools/README.md

 "Usage: python DownloadFromS3.py <bucket_name> <object_name> <file_name>"

 ## AWS/AppendFileInS3.py
 - This script will append text data to a file in S3 using an enivornment IAM role or a recent CLI authentication.
-The script will create the file or add the data as a new line in the file.
+The script will create the file or add the data as a new line in the existing file.
+- This script can be used for storing logs in S3.

 "Usage: python AppendFileInS3.py <bucket_name> <object_key> <region> <data>"